Fatal Attraction: Alternate ending

-Alex Forrest was originally scripted slashing her throat at the film's end with the knife Dan had left on the counter, so as to make it appear that Dan had murdered her.
+Alex was originally scripted slashing her throat at the film's end with the knife Dan had left on the counter, so as to make it appear that Dan had murdered her.
 After seeing her husband being taken away by police, Beth finds a revealing cassette tape that Alex sent Dan in which she threatens to kill herself.
-Upon realizing Alex's intentions, Beth takes the tape to the police, who clear Dan of the murder.
+Beth takes the tape to the police, who clear Dan of the murder.
 The last scene shows, in flashback, Alex taking her own life by slashing her throat while listening to Madame Butterfly.

-After doing test screenings, Joseph Farrell (who handled the test screenings) suggested that Paramount shoot a new ending.
+When the film was test-screened for audiences, the ending was poorly received as audiences disliked the idea of Alex triumphing in the end.
+Joseph Farrell, who handled the test screenings, suggested that Paramount shoot a new ending.
+While Douglas approved of changing the ending as he believed it was "best for the film", most of the cast and crew disliked the idea.
+Archer was "appalled" by the change and burst into tears when she heard the news.
+Close had doubts, believing Alex would "self-destruct and commit suicide".
+Lyne initially refused to change the ending until Lansing offered him an additional $1.5 million salary, while Dearden reluctantly agreed to write the new ending believing the film would be a bigger hit if changed.

-In the 2002 Special Edition DVD, Close comments that she had doubts about re-shooting the film's ending because she believed the character would "self-destruct and commit suicide".
-Close eventually gave in on her concerns, and filmed the new sequence after having fought against the change for two weeks.
-Close has described how protective she was of her character, whom she "never thought of as a villain", stating that: "I wasn't playing a generality, I wasn't playing a cliché.
-I was playing a very specific, deeply disturbed, fragile human being, whom I had grown to love."
-However, though the ending made Alex into a "psychopath" against Close's wishes, she has also acknowledged that the film would not have experienced the enormous success it did without the new ending, because it gave the audience "a sense of catharsis, a hope, that somehow the family unit would survive the nightmare."
+Close fought against the change for two weeks before eventually giving in on her concerns and filming the new sequence after William Hurt convinced her to do it.
+Though the ending was not the one she preferred, she acknowledged that the film would not have been as successful without it, because it gave the audience "a sense of catharsis, a hope, that somehow the family unit would survive the nightmare".